Why This Car Designed For Women Is So Offensive

 So, what's this car got to woo the female demographic?
 Window breakers designed for shattering the glass ceiling?
 Bumper stickers with sassy feminist slogans?

 Nope.
-The Seat Mii by Cosmopolitan has jewelled wheels, purple exteriors, champagne-coloured mirrors, and headlights that mimic eyes in eyeliner, according to Jalopnik.
+The Seat Mii by Cosmopolitan has jeweled wheels, purple exteriors, champagne-colored mirrors, and headlights that mimic eyes in eyeliner, according to Jalopnik.
 Apparently, women can't be into cars unless you sprinkle in some fashion or makeup.

 Nope.
-The Seat Mii by Cosmopolitan has jewelled wheels, purple exteriors, champagne-coloured mirrors, and headlights that mimic eyes in eyeliner, according to Jalopnik.
+The Seat Mii by Cosmopolitan has jeweled wheels, purple exteriors, champagne-colored mirrors, and headlights that mimic eyes in eyeliner, according to Jalopnik.
 Apparently, women can't be into cars unless you sprinkle in some fashion or makeup.

 Advertisement